Gordon Brothers

-Gordon Brothers Group is a retail focused investment firm that was founded in 1903 by Jacob Gordon.
+Gordon Brothers Group is an American retail focused investment firm that was founded in 1903 by Jacob Gordon.
 The firm has made headlines with its acquisition of Polaroid from bankruptcy in 2009 and its subsequent sale to Polish businessman Wiaczesław Smołokowski in 2017.
 Its headquarters are in Boston, Massachusetts, United States.

 In December 2022, Gordon Brothers announced that Norma Kuntz would be appointed CEO of the company, effective February 13, 2023.

 In May 2023, Gordon Brothers acquired H2 Brands Groups, a national consumer products company with annual sales in excess of $250 million and a portfolio of nationally recognized brands.

 In June 2025, Gordon Brothers acquired struggling discount chain Poundland from Pepco Group for a nominal one pound sterling.

+In December 2025, Gordon Brothers purchased Barbeques Galore Two months later it was placed in receivership.